raspberrypilearning/install-python-packages/en/step_3.md

 ### repl.it

-The repl.it Packages feature can be used to add additional modules to your project.
+The [repl.it](https://repl.it) Packages feature can be used to add additional modules to your project.
 Due to the limitations of all online editors not all modules will work, however many will.

+**Note** - if you want to use a package in multiple programs, you will need to install it in each program.

 --- collapse ---